Killerdash117/veramon-reunited/README.md

   - `/theme` - View available themes or set your preferred theme
   - `/theme_preview [theme_name]` - Preview a theme before applying it
   - `/theme_create [theme_name] [base_theme]` - VIP-only command to create custom themes

+### Interactive Interface
+- **Button-Based Navigation** eliminates the need to type commands for most actions
+- **Central Menu Hub** with access to all features through a single `/menu` command
+- **Context-Aware Controls** that adapt to your current activity
+- **Interactive Exploration** with biome selection and encounter handling
+- **Battle Interface** with move selection, Veramon switching, and item use buttons
+- **Trading UI** for seamless Veramon exchanges
+- **Custom Profile Management** through intuitive menus
+- **Commands:**
+  - `/menu` - Open the main interactive menu with buttons for all features
+  - `/battle_menu` - Open the dedicated battle interface with PvE and PvP options
+  - `/trade_menu` - Access the trading system with interactive controls

 ### Admin Command System
 - **Veramon Management:**